 Whether you’re growing sunflower microgreens in a small apartment or large backyard, you’re sure to enjoy the results.
 After only 2 short weeks, you can be adding these nutritious seedlings to your salads, sandwiches, soups, and even scrambled eggs.
 With such a short growing period and tasty rewards, what do you have to lose?

-Good Products For Growing Sunflower Microgreens:
+Good Products At Amazon For Growing Sunflower Microgreens:

 Sunflower Microgreens Quick Info

 |Ideal Harvest:||8-14 days|

 Growing microgreens is super easy, and learning to grow sunflower microgreens is no exception.
 Just gather the materials you need to grow, clear a space, and watch your garnish grow!

 - Sunflower seeds: 1 cup covers about 100 square inches.
 We like these organic black oil sunflower seeds from True Leaf Market.
 They have conventional black oil sunflower seeds too!

 - Containers: at least 2 shallow planting trays, like these ones.